Upskilling Scotland Scholarship

-You can only apply for a fully funded Upskilling Scotland course by completing the below expression of interest form.
-The deadline for applications is 24 July 2021.
+You can only apply for a fully funded Upskilling Scotland course by completing the 'Register your interest' form below.
 Please note, if you apply through the main application portal you won't be able to use this scheme.

 To apply you'll need to: